joan-morera/SpeciesNet-Improved/README.md

 ## Output schemas

-When you receive a response from SpeciesNet, it will be in one of the following formats based on what functionality you requested.
+When you receive a response from SpeciesNet, it will be in one of the following formats, depending on which elements of the ensemble you ran.

 ### Full inference